Accommodation in Bhutan ranges from basic to luxurious – we’re happy to recommend suitable hotels for you depending on your taste and budget.

 All offer something quite different from any local accommodation – but be prepared to pay for the privilege!
 If you are interested in sampling the delights of these hotels let us know and we can arrange it for you.
 There are other mid-level luxury hotels available as well – please ask us for details.

-At the other end of the spectrum Blue Poppy can arrange for you to spend a night in a traditional Bhutanese farmhouse.
-The facilities are very basic and often it will be just a mattress on the floor and the farmhouse may not have an internal bathroom.
+At the other end of the spectrum, Blue Poppy can arrange for you to spend a night in a traditional Bhutanese farmhouse.
+The facilities are very basic, often with just a mattress on the floor and there may not be an internal bathroom.
 This is not for everyone, but some of our clients find it an interesting experience and it will give you the opportunity to get an insight into traditional village life and try locally cooked food.
 Ask us if you want to include this in your itinerary.